 What sets the company apart, aside from highly-trained technical staff, is the fact every extra dollar is funneled back into Ngage New Mexico, supporting that group’s efforts.

-“That is the reason we were created … so we could trun a profit and make Engage more sustainable to carry out their many initiatives — early childhood education being one of the big ones right now,” Mitchell said.
+“That is the reason we were created … so we could turn a profit and make Ngage more sustainable to carry out their many initiatives — early childhood education being one of the big ones right now,” Mitchell said.

 The group recently received a McCune Foundation grant to help 10 local nonprofits, providing not only services but also equipment to operate their organizations.

 “We bought them equipment, whether it be computers, hardware, more memory, getting networking set up in their office, and gave actual hours to 10 local nonprofits,” Mitchell said.
 “That was a really great way for us to kick-start getting our name out there.”

 The Las Cruces Green Chamber of Commerce, Friends of the Organ Mountains-Desert Peaks, Southern New Mexico Diabetes Outreach, CASA, Habitat for Humanity, Boys and Girls Club, NM Café, Children’s Reading Alliance, Empowerment Congress and El Caldito all benefited from the grant and We Are IT’s efforts.

 “Aside from our exceptional services, we are dedicated to helping the community,” Mitchell said.
 “That’s our gold star.”